-In contrast, the need will decline for both basic cognitive skills and physical and manual skills.
-Tips for Enabling People for the Future - MaRS launched a new talent development program designed for people to move into futureproof jobs. - AIG sends internal people to become subject matter experts in modern technologies. - Sustainable.TO encourages its staff of architects and designers to spend 20% of their time on their own projects and learning which we pay for - CTR Inc. designs and delivers future proofing work and learning strategies and workshops for organizations, leaders and teams for being ready today for what's up ahead. - UBER operates on a shared economy and learning model of collaboration and rightfitting skills and knowledge to deliver what's needed.
-Automation and artificial intelligence will accelerate the shift in skills that the workforce needs.
+Tips for Enabling People for the Future

+- MaRS launched a new talent development program designed for people to move into futureproof jobs. - AIG sends internal people to become subject matter experts in modern technologies. - Sustainable.TO encourages its staff of architects and designers to spend 20% of their time on their own projects and learning which we pay for - CTR Inc. designs and delivers future proofing work and learning strategies and workshops for organizations, leaders and teams for being ready today for what's up ahead. - UBER operates on a shared economy and learning model of collaboration and rightfitting skills and knowledge to deliver what's needed.

-McKinsoy&Company This research suggests that through 2030, the time spent using advanced technological skills will increase by 50 percent in the United States and by 41 percent in Europe.
-The fastest rise being the need for advanced IT and programming skills, as much as by 90 percent between 2016 and 2030.
-Accompanying the adoption of advanced technologies will be an increase in the need for workers with finely tuned social and emotional skills-skills that machines are a long way from mastering.
+Accompanying the adoption of advanced technologies will be an increase in the need for workers with finely tuned social and emotional skills - skills that machines are a long way from mastering.
 While some of these skills, such as empathy, are innate, others, such as advanced communication, can be honed and taught.

 The rise in demand for entrepreneurship and initiative taking will be the fastest growing in this category, with a 33 percent increase in the United States and a 32 percent rise in Europe.

 The need for leadership and managing others will also grow strongly.